MRK - Marketing

 MRK 4213 Digital Marketing Capstone Project (2-4-3)

-In this capstone course, students utilize their knowledge and research skills from the Marketing Program to create and execute a detailed digital marketing project.
+This capstone course focuses on students utilizing their knowledge and research skills from the marketing program to create and execute a detailed digital marketing project for a small business.
 The aim is to blend concepts from various courses to explore real-world applications.
-Students also undergo self-paced digital marketing training and certification and then apply these skills in a chosen company to demonstrate proficiency.
-Additionally, the course evaluates its effects on small businesses.
+Students also undergo self-paced digital marketing training and certification and then apply these skills in a chosen small business to demonstrate digital marketing proficiency and to evaluate its impact on small businesses.

 Prerequisites: MRK 4063, MRK 4033